Poeschl/Telegram-Orgabot/README.md

 The file name of the `credentials.json` file for your google service account.
 It needs to be placed in the config folder.

 #### `location_enabled`

 Enables the location choosing pool.

 #### `location_sheet_name`

 This is the name of your google table sheet which should be accessed.
 Your service account needs to be invited there.

 #### `location_sheet_names_area`

 This defines the area where the location names can be found.
 Its specified like `B3:B18`.
 For now only one column is supported.

+#### `admin_ids`

+This list hold a list of admins which can controll bot features and retrieve error messages.

 ### Texts

 All texts can be changed via the `message.yaml` file beside the config file.

 ## Environment

 The path the the config file can be set with the environment variable `CONFIG_FILE`.
 It defaults to `./config.yaml`.
 If not existing a file will be generated at first start.